Recent Posts

 At any given time, one out of every five teenagers is experiencing major depression.
 If you are a parent to an adolescent or teenager, you are likely familiar with the moodiness inherent to this age group.
 Mood swings are common, as teens are experiencing a vast array of hormonal changes within a short time span.
 Yet, some parents attribute early signs of depression to this moodiness, and thus miss the opportunity to help support, and even prevent their child from developing depression.
 If your child is showing early signs of depression, or you simply want to be proactive, there are ways to support your teenager that could have a big impact and even prevent the development of depression.
 Here are some tips on how to prevent the onset of depression in your teen or child’s life.

-Various aspects of a teenager’s life can have an impact on their susceptibility to depression.
+Various aspects of a teenager’s life, including their physical health, can have an impact on their susceptibility to depression.
 Thus, it is important to notice how your teen is eating, sleeping, exercising, and socializing.
 While you cannot control your teen’s behavior, you can model a healthy lifestyle.
-This means following a healthy diet, getting enough sleep, moving your body everyday, and interacting with friends and family on a regular basis.
+This means following a healthy diet, choosing healthy foods, getting enough sleep, moving your body every day, and interacting with friends and family on a regular basis.
 You can also encourage your child to follow such habits by keeping the fridge and pantry stocked with nutritious foods, encouraging a nighttime routine and a curfew/bedtime, and even inviting your teen to exercise with you.
+Incorporating healthy foods into their diet can significantly benefit their physical and mental well-being.

 Also, if your teenager has a smart phone/computer/tablet/etc., it may be advisable to limit their screen time, as numerous studies show a strong correlation between screen time and depression.
 Moderating your own time behind a screen is also a way to help encourage healthy habits around technology for your teen.